 Rev. Cooper has served as a consultant to the United States Central Intelligence Agency Personnel Department, a member of the General Board of the African Methodist Episcopal Church (1984-1988), and as the Assistant Director of Admissions / Director of Minority Admissions at the University of Georgia in Athens, Georgia (1984-1995).
+In that capacity, minority enrollment increased and he was instrumental in having UGA removed from Federal oversight of admissions policies.
 He has served as a member of the Board of Trustees for Turner Theological Seminary at the Interdenominational Theological Center in Atlanta, Georgia as well as the Board of Trustees for the Sixth Episcopal District of the A.M.E.
 Church.
 Rev. Cooper served as secretary of the Augusta Georgia Annual Conference (1981-1988).
 Rev. Cooper has served as a member of the Board of Examiners of the Atlanta North Georgia Annual Conference as well as a member of the Atlanta North Georgia Conference Board of Trustees.
 Rev. Cooper has served as Chair of the Credentials committee for the General Conference of the A.M.E.
 Church (2004 & 2008).
 Rev. Cooper has also served as the accountant for the Sixth Episcopal District.
 He is also the author of the book, A Financial Management Primer for the AME Church, which is used in the training of ministers by the A.M.E.
 Board of Examiners.
-He is also the recipient of numerous honors and awards.

 Mrs. Marcia Fugh Joseph, Information Systems Project Manager (ISPM), is a 2001 graduate of Hampton University with a BS Degree in Management.
 After meeting requirements for graduation in December, 2000, Marcia enrolled in New Horizons Computer Learning Centers where she received specialized training in computer hardware and software usage.
 Then in 2006 Marcia received her Master of Public Administration degree (MPA), with an emphasis on Not for Profits from Tennessee State University.
 In her capacity as the Information Management Manager, she offers database support and maintenance, network installation support, manages the “help desk” for technical support, and is active in user training services.
 She also serves as the backup to the Webmaster.